Nek5000/nekRS_doc/source/problem_setup/properties.rst

 Conjugate Heat Transfer Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For :ref:`conjugate heat transfer <conjugate_heat_transfer>` cases *NekRS* provides a convenient way of defining both fluid and solid properties for the temperature equation in the :ref:`Parameter file <parameter_file>` as shown,
+For :ref:`conjugate heat transfer <conjugate_heat_transfer>` cases *NekRS* provides a convenient way of defining both fluid and solid properties for the temperature equation in the :ref:`Parameter file <par_file>` as shown,

 .. code-block::